kvn13github/0x5F3759DF-in-Python3-FastInverseSquareRoot/README.md

  https://en.wikipedia.org/wiki/Fast_inverse_square_root

 *The code is actually the result of asking ChatGPT about magic numbers and one thing led to another.
-It's nothing spectacular, but the code runs flawlessly and my github was still empty, so let's see if I can upload this, and who knows somebody researching the magic number 0x5F3759DF might find this little script interesting.
-It's not C code like the original but a Python script.*
+It's nothing spectacular, but the code runs flawlessly and my github was still empty, so I figured, let's see if I can upload this, and who knows somebody researching the magic number 0x5F3759DF might find this little script interesting.
+It's not in C code like the original but a Python script.*